 2 – Has money

 Katsu, who for all his politics and getting-things-done was sometimes a good deal more fanciful than Sano, had protested violently against this being on the list.
-Sano couldn’t remember what argument he’d had for practicality over romance in this instance, but as the point was not crossed out he had to assume he’d thought of something decent.
+What argument Sano had made for practicality over romance in this instance he couldn’t recall, but as the point was not crossed out he had to assume he’d thought of something decent.
 Drunk was pretty much the only time he could out-philosophize Katsu.

 3 – Good cook

-The list was getting more difficult to read, and next to this entry was some addendum that had been entirely scribbled over; if Sano was remembering correctly, it had been some comment to the purpose of (Not like jou-chan!), and was glad that, even when drunk, he had enough sense of self-preservation to keep that at least from possible public view.
+The list was getting more difficult to read, and next to this entry was some addendum that had been entirely scribbled over; if Sano remembered correctly, it had been some comment to the purpose of (Not like jou-chan!), and was glad that, even when drunk, he had enough sense of self-preservation to keep that, at least, from possible public view.
 The Kenshingumi had been in and out of the room all evening, though, so, assuming thereby that he’d had constant reminders, he didn’t give himself too much credit.

 4 – Recspect